nlanderson9/languagePredictR/README.md

 accompanying the rating.

 This package is designed to process data in three major phases:
-1. Cleaning/preparing text for analysis 2.
-Creating a predictive model
+1. Cleaning/preparing text for analysis
+2. Creating a predictive model
 3. Assessing the model and comparing it to other models

 We’ll start with a dataset of movie reviews from IMDB.
 The `strong_movie_review_data` dataset has 3 columns:
-text: Text reviews of movies (e.g. “I don’t know why I like this movie so well, but I never get tired of watching it.”)
+*text: Text reviews of movies (e.g. “I don’t know why I like this movie so well, but I never get tired of watching it.”)
-rating: A rating on a scale of 1-10 that accompanies the text
+*rating: A rating on a scale of 1-10 that accompanies the text
-valence: A label assigned based on the rating (“Positive” for ratings 6-10, “Negative” for ratings 1-5)
+\*valence: A label assigned based on the rating (“Positive” for ratings 6-10, “Negative” for ratings 1-5)

 The `strong_movie_review_data` dataset contains 2000 reviews - 1000